operator-framework/operator-sdk/website/content/en/docs/best-practices/pod-security-standards.md

 able to be used to check locally the `Deployments/Pods` manifests and not the CSV.
 To check your CSV you can follow these steps:

 - 1) Create a new `test.yaml` file
-- 2) Add to the file the Deployment schema:
+- 2) Add Deployment schema to the file:

 ```yaml
 apiVersion: apps/v1